 The Environmental Protection Authority (EPA) regulates the manufacture, importing, use, storage, and transportation of hazardous substances, such as glyphosate, for environmental, and health and safety purposes.
 The EPA has approved this herbicide for use in New Zealand.

-No glyphosate found in NZ milk
+No glyphosate found in New Zealand milk

 Testing shows no need for concern around the presence of glyphosate in New Zealand milk.